SteveBallantine/spirit-island-randomiser/readme.md

 # Todo

-- Refactor joins to simplify.
-Use existing logic for checking valid maps
-- Add allow/block/force option for mismatched arcade boards
 - Add tooltips to explain some options (e.g. block/force/allow)
 - Add support for aspects
 - Add support for custom spirits & adversaries
 - Add tests and ensure invalid edge cases are handled correctly (e.g. 'no adversary' is not selected, but secondary adversary is 'blocked')
+- Update the 'board combinations' calculation to take imbalanced arcade board pairs into account.